MANTA TRUST

 MEET THE TEAM

 Emily is one of our resident manta ray researchers and marine conservationists.
-Since becoming the Assistant Project Manager in 2023 for the Manta Trust’s project base here at Intercontinental Resort Maamunagau, she has been dedicating here time to exploring and investigating the population dynamics of reef manta rays throughout Raa atoll.
+Since becoming the Assistant Project Manager in 2023 for the Manta Trust’s project base here at InterContinental Resort Maamunagau, she has been dedicating here time to exploring and investigating the population dynamics of reef manta rays throughout Raa atoll.

 Whilst happiest underwater, she loves to enthuse others by her passion for manta rays and aims to encourage others in experiencing and sharing the marvels of the marine environment through education and outreach.

-Join Emily for her educational presentations and workshops to learn more about the work we are doing to protect manta rays here at Intercontinental Maldives Maamunagau Resort and you will undoubtedly fall further in love with our charming gentle giants.
+Join Emily for her educational presentations and workshops to learn more about the work we are doing to protect manta rays here at InterContinental Maldives Maamunagau Resort and you will undoubtedly fall further in love with our charming gentle giants.